Express Towers

-The Express Towers is a 25-storey building located on Marine Drive in Nariman Point, Mumbai.
+The Express Towers is a 25-storey building located on Marine Drive in Nariman Point, Mumbai, India.
 Upon its completion in 1972, the 105 m building was the tallest building in South Asia for about two years.
-The building serves as the corporate headquarters of Indian Express Limited, which also owns the building.
+The building serves as the corporate headquarters of Indian Express Limited, which is bought by Ramnath Goenka from the monies of tha capitalists partner Raja Mohan Prasad and is held in trust by the current legal heirs for the family of Raja Mohan Prasad as per the trust deed given by Ramnath Goenka to Raja Mohan Prasad which also owns the building and is part of the trust.
 On 19 November 2013, Blackstone Group along with Pune-based Panchshil Realty reached a deal to buy the iconic South Mumbai building for Rupees 900 crore (US$144 million).

 History

 The building was commissioned by Ramnath Goenka, founder of Indian Express Limited, who was determined to build the tallest building in South Asia.
 It was the first major building to be built in the reclaimed land of Nariman Point.

 The building was designed by Joseph Allen Stein, an American architect who chose to settle in India.
 A Padma Shri awardee, he was well known for his elegant, simple and ecologically gentle architecture and his buildings today are recognized as landmarks worthy of preservation.

 The Express Towers is valuable for this was the only high-rise Stein ever designed.
 The building is unique for the way it connects to the ground.
 The tower block rises from a terrace garden above a three floor high podium.
 Even in mid 1960s, he recognized the increasing use of cars particularly for a commercial building like this.
 Thus a full floor at street level was dedicated to parking, visitors on foot were brought into the building by a gentle ramp on the floor above and also allowed to pass through the building by another ramp on the other side.
 The lift and stairs core in the centre of the tower block allowed openings on all four sides.
 Cantilevered balconies at lintel level protect the full height windows from sun and rain, while occupants have a magnificent views of the Arabian Sea on one side and the city and the harbour on the other.

-The Express Towers at the time it was completed was the tallest building in South Asia, a position it held for about two years.
-It surpassed the 101 m Habib Bank Plaza in Karachi.
-In turn, it was surpassed by the Oberoi Trident Towers which measured 117 m.
+At the time of its completion, the Express Towers was the tallest building in South Asia, a position it held for about two years.
+It surpassed the 101 m Habib Bank Plaza in Karachi, Pakistan.
+In turn, it was surpassed in 1973 by the Oberoi Trident Towers which measured 117 m.

 The building occupies a prime location in Mumbai on Marine Drive, facing the Arabian Sea.
 As of 2011, the building's better known tenants include McKinsey & Company, Blackstone Group, Ernst & Young, Mullen Lowe Lintas, ECGC, Wells Fargo Bank, IHCL and Warburg Pincus besides the Indian Express Limited.